AliceRivi14/Assignment3/README.md

     With this function the velocity is published on the /cmd_vel topic and with the control algorithm it possible to determine the evolution of the robot based on the distance.

+* `void Teleop()`:

+    allows the robot to move according to commands given by the user.

 When the node is activated, the same message as for the MODE2 node is printed on the screen indicating which commands are to be used to move the robot.